 Your family and friends may also want to help.
 Talk to them.
 It may help you feel better and less stressed.

 But if you’re not ready to speak to someone in person, try our helpline.
-We have trained counsellors on the other end of the phone who’ll listen and can give advice.
+We have trained advisors on the other end of the phone who’ll listen and can give advice.
 You could also give our online forum a go and chat to other people going through similar things.

 And if you need that bit extra, have you heard about our Learning Zone?
 It’s a place on our website where you can log in and learn about diabetes and how to manage it with confidence.
 Give it a try, it’s all free.